 There are, indeed, different male body types.
-However, it is an undisputed scientific fact that the endomorph, ectomorph, and mesomorph somatotype body types are 100% unscientific, baseless, arbitrary, subjective, and fully debunked body types.
+However, it is an undisputed scientific fact that the endomorph, ectomorph, and mesomorph somatotype body types were fully discredited in the 1950s and are unscientific, baseless, arbitrary, subjective, and fully debunked body types.
 They are nonsense.

 The same is true for hormone body types (adrenal, thyroid, liver, ovary), Kibbe, triangle, 10 body types, etc. Disagree?
 Prove us wrong by posting credible links in the comment section below to the science that backs up any of those body types.

 In fact, the current mainstream science and medical doctor’s body type standards for both different male body types as well as female — the actual standards that your doctor uses at your regular checkup to determine whether you are normal and healthy — are:

 - Standard #1: The Standard Scientific Human Body Anatomy Book Body Type One (BT1) found in any mainstream scientific human body anatomy book, with genetically fully developed muscles/muscle mass, no less.
 This scientific standard is not accurate because, genetically, it does not account for the fact that any part of the human body can be underdeveloped or undeveloped, to whatever degree (AKA body dysmorphic disorder/body dysmorphia).
 This includes muscles/muscle mass and vertebrae/posture.
 If you are within safe BMI yet have skinny fat (cellulite, thin fat, loose skin, saggy skin, crepey skin, and/or normal weight obesity) where there should be muscles/mass, this is most likely due to genetics.